 plant support suggestions from Rebecca Krans, Michigan State University Extension:

-Cornell Cooperative Extension explains that ordinary garden or topsoil "tend to crust over, settle, and shrink away
+Cornell Cooperative Extension, Chemung County, explains that ordinary garden dirt (aka topsoil) tends "to crust over, settle, and shrink away

 A better way is to mix in organic matter, like compost, well-rotted manure or peat moss.
 This improves drainage, adding nutrients

 University of Illinois Extension advises using “at least 1/3 existing soil in the soil mixture."